johann-solo/oliveandmango.github.io/site/content/blog/2020-12-10-chocolate-brownie-mousse-cake.md

 </br>
 </br>

 Let’s talk mousse.
 It’s one of my favorite desserts of all time.
 I love the richness of it and it’s smoothness and at the same time how light and frothy it can taste.
-One of my favorite mouses on the blog is a [chocolate vegan mousse](https://www.oliveandmango.com/vegan-chocolate-mousse/)  - one that turns out perfect every time.
+One of my favorite mousses on the blog is a [chocolate vegan mousse](https://www.oliveandmango.com/vegan-chocolate-mousse/)  - one that turns out perfect every time.
 This one is similar but uses no cocoa butter or milk in it making it even easier to make.
 The common addition to both is the dates.
 They add the sweetness and a really nice texture to this mousse.
 This mousse recipe is portioned for this mousse cake.
 Feel free to make it to enjoy on its own too just make sure to allow it to set fully before enjoying.
 It can be poured into approximately 4 ramekins if you want to make single serve portions of it.
 If you want your mousse to cake ratio to be even more extreme, you could double the mousse portion and have an even thicker layer of mousse to each bite.
 </br>
 </br>
 ![Chocolate Brownie Mousse Cake](/images/uploads/2020_12_10_chocolate_brownie_mousse_cake_4.jpg)